 The thing that I most enjoyed whilst studying at Le Cordon Bleu London was definitely the Superior Pâtisserie Certificate.
 It was such a massive step upwards from the Intermediate Pâtisserie Certificate – not only in terms of the cooking techniques that we were taught, but also in regards to learning the business side of things.
 There was so much more work to do and it was much more intense, but I think that adrenaline rush is what this industry is all about.

 One of the main things that I valued about my time at Le Cordon Bleu London was the people that I met, and those that I was able to learn from.
-Learning all of the culinary techniques is obviously so important, but I think working with not only the Master Chefs but also the other students was such a massive part of it too.
+Learning all of the culinary techniques is obviously so important, but I think working with not only the Teaching Chefs but also the other students was such a massive part of it too.
 I loved the community that Le Cordon Bleu London had, and it’s so nice to still be in touch with the teaching staff and others that I met during my time at the school.
 It’s really great to be able to see what we have all achieved since graduating.

 I knew that at Le Cordon Bleu London I would be able to invest my time doing something that I truly loved.